Last Updated on 24th September 2023 by peppe8o

-Blynk is based on a client-server-IoT HW architecture, with Blynk server managing connection and authentication between App and your Hardware.
+Blynk is based on a client-server-IoT HW architecture, with the Blynk server managing connection and authentication between App and your Hardware.

 What We Need

-As usual, I suggest adding from now to your favourite ecommerce shopping chart all needed hardware, so that at the end you will be able to evaluate overall costs and decide if continuing with the project or removing them from shopping chart.
+As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if continue with the project or remove them from the shopping cart.
 So, hardware will be only:

-- Raspberry PI Zero W (including proper power supply or using a smartphone micro usb charger with at least 3A) or newer Raspberry PI Board
+- Raspberry PI 3 Model A+ (including proper power supply or using a smartphone micro usb charger with at least 3A) or newer Raspberry PI Board

 - high speed micro SD card (at least 16 GB, at least class 10)

-Check hardware prices with following links:
+Check hardware prices with the following links:

-- Install Blynk app on Smartphone
+- Install the Blynk IoT app on your Smartphone

 - Install Raspberry PI OS Lite on Raspberry PI

-- Configure and run first test
+- Run the first test

-Install Blynk App in your Smartphone
+Install Blynk IoT App (NOT legacy) on your Smartphone

-This step depends on your smartphone Operating System.
-Use you app store (Google Play for Android or AppStore for iOS) to locate and install Blynk app.
+This step depends on your smartphone’s Operating System.
+Use your app store (Google Play for Android or AppStore for iOS) to locate and install the “Blynk IoT” app.

 Create a Blynk Account